 - Identity verification.
 This will help users establish the identity of entities before operating with them.

 - Establish ownership.
-The number of digital tokens of a decentralized organisation an investor holds will determine their level of ownership, just like with traditional shares.
-Aragon enables organisations to distribute their own digital tokens.
+The number of digital tokens of a decentralized organization an investor holds will determine their level of ownership, just like with traditional shares.
+Aragon enables organizations to distribute their own digital tokens.

 - Company governance.
-ANT tokens can be used as a currency for voting on important organisational matters.
+ANT tokens can be used as a currency for voting on important organizational matters.
 The more ANTs a person holds, the more weight their vote has.

 - Fundraising.
 Companies can issue their own tokens to raise capital on the Aragon network.

 - Payment processor.
 The Aragon protocol provides users with the ability to make and receive payments over a secure network.